Chris Rock Test Drives New Comedy Material Before Embarking On First World Tour In Nine Years

 — Loni Polk (@LoniPolk247) January 22, 2017

 Presumably intending to test run the new jokes prior to the start of his new world tour, Rock tackled the current political climate in his one-off comedy show.
 The Tennessee gig happened to occur on the eve of Trump’s inauguration, which Chris Rock jokingly referred to as a “joyous” time in the United States.
-Referring to the new President as a “bully,” Chris Rock joked that Trump bullied his way into the White House.
+Referring to the new president as a “bully,” Chris Rock joked that Trump bullied his way into the White House.

 “[Trump] looked at a bunch of nerds and said ‘give me that f***ing presidency.'”